Veterinary Dermatology Treats Common Skin Conditions & Pet Allergies

 If your pet is frequently itching, scratching or biting his skin, he may be suffering from an allergy or skin condition.
 Veterinary dermatology treats common skin conditions and pet allergies, addressing both the underlying cause for your pet’s discomfort as well as providing immediate relief from painful symptoms.
-Our veterinarian Dr. Anderson has significant experience treating pet allergies and skin conditions.
-Our advanced diagnostic tests make it easier for our veterinary dermatology team to precisely identify the skin condition affecting your pet and take immediate steps to relieve your pet’s pain.

 Your dog or cat can suffer from the same seasonal allergies that affect humans.
 Allergic dermatitis is one of the most common conditions affecting pets.
 Pollen, mold, ragweed and dust mites may trigger pet allergies.
 Rather than experiencing watery eyes or congestion, however, pets suffer from itchy skin.
 Repeated biting and scratching creates irritated, moist skin that is susceptible to secondary bacterial infections.
 Prompt treatment for pet allergies is essential to relieving a pet’s painful itching symptoms and preventing secondary skin infections or more complex dermatological problems.

-Food allergies to common pet food ingredients, including beef and chicken byproducts, diary, soy, wheat and corn, also cause pets to itch or scratch their skin.
+Food allergies to common pet food ingredients, including beef and chicken byproducts, dairy, soy, wheat and corn, also cause pets to itch or scratch their skin.
 In addition to itchy skin, food allergies can trigger gastrointestinal upset and ear inflammation.
 Pets with a food allergy may bite or scratch at their skin, frequently bite or lick their paws, and even drag their rear across the ground in an attempt to scratch it.
 Since pets with food allergies are often allergic to more than one food ingredient, diagnosing a food allergy can be a complicated process.